awsdocs/amazon-ec2-user-guide-windows/doc_source/application-consistent-snapshots-restore.md

 1. Download the [RestoreVssSnapshotSampleScript\.zip](https://docs.aws.amazon.com/systems-manager/latest/userguide/samples/RestoreVssSnapshotSampleScript.zip) file and extract the file contents\.

-1. Open the script in a simple text editor, edit the sample call at the bottom of the script, and then run it\.
+1. Open the script in a text editor, edit the sample call at the bottom of the script, and then run it\.